Hack4Krak/Hack4KrakSite/DEPLOYMENT.md

 - `GITHUB_CLIENT_SECRET` - GitHub OAuth2 client secret

 ## 🥩 Frontend

+We have a [Dockerfile](frontend/Dockerfile) used to start a production server.

 You can refer to [Nuxt documentation](https://nuxt.com/docs/getting-started/deployment) for information on how to deploy the frontend app.